evergreen-ci/evergreen/docs/Containers/Container-Tasks.md

 release.

-It's important to distinguish that this feature is entirely separate from the existing functionality Evergreen has to spin up docker hosts via the host.create command, as this feature is designed to run entire tasks within containers, rather than spinning them up within the existing model.
+It's important to distinguish that this feature is entirely separate from the existing functionality Evergreen has to spin up docker containers via the host.create command, as this feature is designed to run entire tasks within containers, rather than spinning them up within the existing model.